yaricom/english-article-correction/README.md

 * [predictor.py](src/predictor.py) - the predictive models runner.
 Encapsulates common functionality which can be applied to different predictors.
 * [random_forest_model.py](src/random_forest_model.py) - the predictive model based on `sklearn.ensemble.RandomForestClassifier`
+* [evaluate.py](src/evaluate.py) - the results evaluation script where the target metric is not accuracy but recall level at a specified false positive rate level.

 ## Running experiments

 Before running experiments with training a model that detects and corrects an incorrect usage of the English article (“a”, “an” or “the”) we need to process raw data corpora files.

-To generate data set files execute from terminal in root directory the command:
+To generate data set files execute from the terminal in the root directory following command:
 ```
 $ create_data_set.sh
 ```

 The generated data sets comprise features and labels per specific text corpora.
 The total of sixteen features considered as important.
-Some of the features represented the words and POS tags found at specific locations adjacent to the determiner (a, an, the); others represented the nouns, and verbs that preceded or followed the preposition.
+Some of the features represented the words and POS tags found at specific locations adjacent to the determiner (only English articles: a, an, the); others represented the nouns, and verbs that preceded or followed the preposition.
 Table 1 shows a subset of the feature list.